 If you can, shop at your local Farmer's Market for the collard greens.
 They have a much better selection & they are always fresher than what I can find in the grocery store!
 Then pick up a ham hock.
 I know, it's not pretty.
 But it's necessary!!

+In a large stock pot, I used an 8 quart pot, add the ham hock & fill about half way full with water.
 Trust me, do not leave the smoked ham hock out!
 Put a lid on top of the pan & bring to a boil.
 Boil the ham hock for 1-1 /2 hours, until it starts to fall apart.

 While the ham hock is boiling, clean your collard greens.
 You want to make sure you clean each individual leaf, lots of sand & dirt can hide on them!
 After the leaved are clean, destem them like this.
 Take 1 leaf.